Startup Accelerator vs Incubator: Differences and Things to Consider

 The duration of accelerator programs is narrower and has fixed deadlines if we compare an incubator vs accelerator.
 On average, they last 3 to 6 months and can take place in cohorts or batches, sometimes even once or twice a year.
 Hence, a startup that gets chosen for the program might have to wait.

-However, the valuable knowledge and growth gained throughout this relatively short period can be compared to what a startup might have gotten on its own in several years.
+However, the priceless knowledge and growth gained throughout this relatively short period can be compared to what a startup might have gotten on its own in several years.
+Not to mention the invaluable startup fundraising opportunities and opened networking doors.

 Investment Capital